digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/overview.rst

 liveness functional requirements on the system: bounded decision time, and no unnecessary rejections:

-- All the synchronizer entities in Canton (the sequencer, the mediator, and the topology manager) are highly available.
+- All the sync domain entities in Canton (the sequencer, the mediator, and the topology manager) are highly available.

 - The sequencer is trusted to deliver the messages timely and fairly.